 At the same time, keep in mind that the popularity of WordPress means more and more agencies, self-employed people and developers are working with it.
 Limited only by their creativity and their ability to connect with clients.
 As the competition for attention and customers gets tougher, it's more important than ever to focus on reaching new customers.

 In this series of articles, we'll show you how to maximize your customer acquisition opportunities.
 We will introduce you to innovative online marketing strategies for acquiring new leads.
 Along the way, we'll explain how you can best use your existing customer base to gain new customers.
 We also explain how referrals and affiliate marketing work – and how you can use them to take your websites to the next level.

 The technical details are also essential if you want to be an innovator and leader in client acquisition and especially innovative in relation to your clients' WordPress projects.
 We'll give you a detailed plan that will allow you to best measure and analyze how well your customer acquisition strategies are working.
 And how well you're on track with your goals.

 How to manage WordPress efficiently

 Moreover, we tell you how you can make your processes even more customer oriented.
 And show you the various tools you can use to optimize your processes and your communication – across all kinds of complex systems.

-Last but not least, we address some proven techniques on how best to maintain customer relationships after all the hard acquisition work.
-We at RAIDBOXES are pleased to be able to join you in your optimization.
-After all, the following content lives from the experience and knowledge we've been privileged to develop ourselves in our relationships with our own customers.
+Last but not least, we address some proven techniques on how best to maintain customer relationships after all the hard work of acquisition.
+We at Raidboxes are pleased to be able to accompany you in your optimization.
+After all, the following content lives from the experience and knowledge we have been privileged to develop ourselves.
+In the relationship with our own customers.